railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 .. figure:: images/purchase_pmp.png
    :align: center

-   *Goods receipt of products managed in weighted average.*
+   *Goods receipt of products managed in weighted average*

 Once the receipt has been confirmed, the price is automatically recalculated and entered on the product form.